How to generate an OpenAPI document with Django and Django REST framework

 Models, serializers, and views

-Find the books/models.py
+First, let’s examine the books/models.py

-file, there is a BookSerializer
+file, which defines a BookSerializer

 The books/views.py